 How we obtain your details

-We only your collect your personal information when you provide it to us directly.
+We usually obtain your personal information because you have provided it to us directly.

 Anything else?

-Wherever possible we ensure that all the personal information we process is processed within the UK or EEA, the assured territories.
-If personal information is transferred outside these areas, additional controls such as Standard Contractual Clauses will be used to protect the rights of the individual.
-This will be done in accordance with guidance issued by the Information Commissioner’s Office.
+Wherever possible we ensure that all the personal information we process is processed within the UK or EEA, or the assured territories.
+If personal information is transferred outside these areas, additional controls such as an International Data Transfer Agreement (IDTA) or Standard Contractual Clauses will be used to protect the rights of the individual.
+This will be undertaken in accordance with guidance issued by the Information Commissioner’s Office.

 We have a number of lawful reasons that mean we can use your personal information.
 One of these is something called ‘legitimate interests’.
 Broadly speaking Legitimate Interests means we can process your personal information if: